-The Company wrote Marine and Aviation Insurance.
+The Company wrote marine and aviation insurance.
 It ceased underwriting activities on 30 September 1992 but continues to run-off its insurance operation.

-As a consequence of deterioration on claims reserves, the Company's intermediate parent company provided funding for claims payments from 15 December 1993 until 21 October 1994, when the Company and its immediate parent company, OIC Run-Off Limited (formerly the Orion Insurance Company PLC) (collectively "the OIC Group") were placed under the control of Joint Provisional Liquidators.
+As a consequence of deterioration on claims reserves, the Company's intermediate parent company provided funding for claims payments from 15 December 1993 until 21 October 1994, when the Company and its immediate parent company, OIC Run-Off Limited (formerly the Orion Insurance Company PLC) ("OIC") (collectively "the OIC Group") were placed under the control of Joint Provisional Liquidators.

-As described in Note 15(e), on 30 June 1995 the OIC Group entered into an arrangement with Nationale - Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
-As at the statement of financial position date, total claims paid under this arrangement amounted to US\$14,628,000 (2020: US\$14,646,000).
+As described in Note 15(f), on 30 June 1995 the OIC Group entered into an arrangement with Nationale-Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
+As at the statement of financial position date, total claims paid under this arrangement, when translated into USD, amounted to US\$14,277,000 (2021: US\$14,628,000).

-As described in Note 18, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
-An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order"), coming in to effect from 14 January 2016.
+As described in Note 18, the OIC Group entered into a Scheme of Arrangement ("Scheme") with effect from 7 March 1997.
+An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order"), coming into effect from 14 January 2016.
 The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
-The Bar Date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.
+The bar date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.